Information Technology (EN) fulltime

 IT specialisation

-After the work placement, you enter the graduation phase in which you begin to specialise.
+After your work placement, you enter the graduation phase in which you begin to specialise.
 In the second half of the third year and the first half of the fourth year, you can choose between various minors.
 For a maximum of six months, you may take a minor at a different university of applied sciences in the Netherlands or a university of applied sciences or university abroad.

-The following options exist:
+The following options are available:

-Big Data & AI (February - June)
+Data & AI (February to June)

 Year 4